 Now to the tracks!

-You know, when Hibria took off the first time in my headphones, I thought my choice somehow got mixed with Iron Maiden or Dio, some sort of back to the future feeling.
+You know, when Hibria took off the first time in my headphones, I thought my choice somehow got mixed with Iron Maiden or Dio.
+Some sort of back to the future feeling.
 But no, it is the genuine them and Pain just painfully takes your breath away with good ol’ Heavy Metal.
-I really like the little trumpet interlude in the middle of some of the tracks, some fucking voodoo to spice this up some.
-This lost them some sympathy from some of the fans, who cannot stand a little dance step or two in their #metal.
-Tightrope is to be lauded for its stellar riffing, no shit.
-Then Life gets served and it turns out to be a reasonable rock ballad, again with a remarkable riff to boot.
+I really like the little trumpet interlude in the middle of some of the tracks.
+Some fucking voodoo to spice this up some.
+This lost them some sympathy from some of the fans, who cannot stand a little dance step or two in their metal.
+Tightrope is to be lauded for its stellar soloing, no shit.
+Then Life gets served and it turns out to be a reasonable rock ballad, again with a remarkable solo to boot.

 Go and get it: